mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 #### 1 - 11:45

-Dogen Zenji uses the term *the entire universe of the ten directions*.
+Dōgen Zenji uses the term *the entire universe of the ten directions*.
 This is a technical term; Buddhism often uses this term. *Ten directions* means not only spatial dimensions but dimension in time too.
 Completely, totally.
 So what is the universe, what is universal life?
 Universal life is nothing but the entire total dynamic working, motion, function.
 That’s it.

-So very naturally, Dogen Zenji [says] that is your body, [which is called] the body you are observing.
+So very naturally, Dōgen Zenji [says] that is your body, [which is called] the body you are observing.
 But what are you observing?
 You are observing two things: one is nothing but the back of the skin, the other one is the entire universe of the ten directions, even though you don’t know it.
 What is this? [...]
 That body which you are observing is that which is vividly jumping along, living.
 He says *living*, or *jumping along*, or *hopping along*.
 This is characteristic of the entire universe of the ten directions.

 So your body is just like that.
 But you always see your body as just like “my body,” a form, nothing *[unintelligible]*.
 It’s very difficult for us to see that the body [is that] which is vividly jumping along, or vividly living.
 We don’t see it.
-That’s why Dogen Zenji has to say this continually, and also we have to listen to it constantly, again and again... a thousand times, a million times.
+That’s why Dōgen Zenji has to say this continually, and also we have to listen to it constantly, again and again... a thousand times, a million times.
 Otherwise it doesn’t penetrate your body; you don’t understand it.

 #### 1 - 14:50